- Becoming sexually active and with whom is a big decision.

 - Type of contraception (if you have a male partner) and sexually transmitted infection (STI) prevention methods you’ll use

 Before you decide to have a sexual relationship, talk with your partner about whether having sex is what you both want.

-- Ask about his or her sexual history, including if he or she has had any STI’s.
+- Ask about their sexual history, including if they have had any STIs.

-- Talk about what kinds of STI prevention methods you are planning on using.
+- Talk about what kinds of STI prevention methods you plan to use.

-- If you are in a heterosexual (straight) relationship, talk about birth control (condom, birth control pill, injection hormones, the “patch”, the “ring”, or IUD) and what you would do if it failed.
+- If you are in a heterosexual (straight) relationship, talk about birth control (condom, birth control pill, injection hormones, the “patch”, the “ring”, or IUD) if you would like to avoid an unintended pregnancy, and what you would do if it failed.
 If you feel that you can’t talk to your partner about these issues, then you should rethink whether or not you should be having a sexual relationship.

 - Talk to your primary care provider about methods of birth control that are right for you, and about how to prevent STI’s.

-Don’t forget that a female can get pregnant at ANY time if she has sex with a male without a condom, or if she is not using birth control correctly.
-To lessen the chance of pregnancy and STI’s, you should use a latex condom every time you have sex, from start to finish.
+Don’t forget that anyone born with female organs can get pregnant at ANY time if they have sex with someone who has male organs and don’t use a a condom, or if they are not using birth control correctly.
+To lessen the chance of pregnancy and STI’s, you should use a latex (female or male) condom every time you have sex, from start to finish.
 The only way to absolutely prevent getting pregnant or an STI is to not have sex.

 Whom can I talk to about sex?

 If you have questions about sex (whether or not you’re thinking about having a sexual relationship) you should talk to your parent(s)/guardian(s), a trusted adult such as a school counselor, someone from your religious center/youth group, or your health care provider.
 It’s a good idea to discuss all of your choices and any concerns you may have so that you can make healthy decisions.
 Deciding whether or not to have sex can be a difficult decision, so it’s always good to have someone to talk to.